BloomTech-Labs/labspt2-investor-data-app/README.md

 From the root directory:

-`cd client && yarn start`: Runs the frontend client `cd server && yarn dev`: Runs the backend server
+`cd client && yarn start`: Runs the frontend client

+`cd server && yarn start`: Runs the backend server

 > **Note:** Make sure you delete `node_modules` directories when dependencies change between merges.

 # Environment Variables

-These reside in the `/server/.env` file, which is not checked into git.
+These reside in the `/server/.env` file, which is ignored by `git` for security reasons.

+TODO: Add all required environment variables.

 | Variable | Description |
 | :------- | :---------- |